phenopackets/phenopacket-schema/docs/age.rst

 age
 ~~~

-It is possible to represent age using a string that should be formated according  as ISO8601
+It is possible to represent age using a string that should be formatted according to ISO8601
 `Duration <https://en.wikipedia.org/wiki/ISO_8601#Durations>`_.